 Our Community Finder

 Our Community Finder is very easy to use: Search the list for your desired nationality.
 On our Community Map we show you in which districts or quarters your selection is officially registered.
-(Source: Amt für Statistik Berlin-Brandenburg, registered residents with main residence in Berlin on 31.12.2018)
+(Source: Amt für Statistik Berlin-Brandenburg, registered residents with main residence in Berlin)